falconry/falcon/README.rst

             # Serve until process is killed
             httpd.serve_forever()

-You can run the above example directly using this wsgiref server included:
+You can run the above example directly using the included wsgiref server:

 .. code:: bash